-Robotic surgery with one small incisionDecember 22nd, 2011 By Jackie Carr in Other /
+Robotic surgery with one small incisionDecember 22, 2011 By Jackie Carr in Medicine & Health / Other

 On Tuesday (Dec.
 20), Dr. Santiago Horgan, chief of minimally invasive surgery at UC San Diego Health System, was the first surgeon in the United States to remove a diseased gallbladder through a patients belly button with the aid of a new FDA-approved da Vinci Si Surgical System.
 With one incision, Horgan removed the gallbladder in 60 minutes.
 The patient returned home five hours after the groundbreaking surgery and reported minimal pain.

 Our goal is to offer surgery options that reduce discomfort, shorten hospital stays and minimize scarring, said Horgan, a robotic surgery expert and director of the UC San Diego Center for the Future of Surgery.
 With the aid of this robotic system, we can accomplish all three.
 This is a significant advancement for the 750,000 patients who need gallbladder removal each year.